kompics/docs/tutorial/testing/basics/basics.rst

 Our assumption is not entirely correct since we haven't taken into consideration any possible delays.
 For example, execution of the start handler of ``Pinger`` could be delayed so that the event actually arrives at ``Ponger`` later on when the framework executes statements in the ``repeat(3)`` block.
 This would cause our test case to fail since we have not explicitly *allowed* the ``Ping`` event (or its response) there.
-For the purpose of this illustration we erred on the side of naivety but to be sure, one would have to include the same ``allow`` statements in the second block as well.
+For the purpose of this illustration we erred on the side of naiveté, but to be sure one would have to include the same ``allow`` statements in the second block as well.

 Nesting Blocks
 ^^^^^^^^^^^^^^^^^^^